wmeints/effective-llm-applications/manuscript/04-the-art-and-nonsense-of-prompt-engineering.md

 your desired patern.
 Providing enough variety in the samples will help with the quality of the output.

+While adding multiple samples to the prompt is helpful, adding multiple tasks to a prompt isn't.
+Let's take a look.

 ### Keep the Prompt Focused on One Task

 LLMs are good at a lot of things, but they're not good at performing multiple tasks in